-Stock-based compensation expenses amounted to approximately \$0.4 million and \$0.3 million for the three months ended September 30, 2022 and 2021, respectively, representing increase of approximately \$0.1 million.
-The stock-based compensation incurred for the three months ended September 30, 2022 and 2021 are both from Exchange Listing LLC (the "Consultant").
-The increase was mainly due to we incurred approximately \$0.4 million of stock-based compensation expense from the Consultant due to the issuance of additional 109,833 shares of our common stock to ensure that the Consultant's total shares of the Company's common stock equivalents to 2% of the Company's fully - diluted shares outstanding in accordance with the consulting agreement.
+Stock-based compensation expenses amounted to approximately \$0.4 million and \$0.6 million for the six months ended December 31, 2022 and 2021, respectively, representing decrease of approximately \$0.2 million.
+The stock-based compensation incurred for the six months ended December 31, 2022 and 2021 are both from Exchange Listing LLC (the "Consultant").
+The decreased was mainly due to the Consultant completed its service during last quarter ended September 30, 2022 and we did not incurred any additional stock-based compensation during the three months ended December 31, 2022.